ching-yao-lin/cafa-5-protein-function-prediction/README.md

   CAFA_5_starting_point.ipynb - EDA Exploration of CAFA 5 challenge

   CAFA_KNN_BLAST.ipynb - Algorithm implementation of BLAST KNN method to extract homologous proteins

+  ankh-embeddings-make.ipynb - Make the ANKH embeddings

+  CAFA5_Train_and_infer_f02.ipynb - Code for training and testing the model (WIP)

+  train-test-generate-abstract-embeddings.ipynb - Code to get and encode literature data for each protein sequence

 ## Data Sources: